Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 Dresses

 Since this is Rome, neutral options will always be popular, but pops of bright color are great–Romans aren’t nearly as known for their love of black as, say, Parisians or New Yorkers.
-Think something like this or this.
+Think something like this, for example.

-Spring evenings in Rome can still be quite cool, so consider bringing a couple of pairs of tights with you to layer under your dresses as needed–they’re very popular in Rome!
+Spring evenings in Rome can still be quite cool, so consider bringing a couple of pairs of tights with you to layer under your dresses as needed.

 Tops

-For tops, choose something with a bit more to it than a basic t-shirt–while you can stay quite casual, think something with a bit of structure or pretty detailing, like this or this.
+For tops, choose something with a bit more to it than a basic t-shirt–while you can stay quite casual, think something with a bit of structure or pretty detailing.

 Bottoms

-Dark, skinny jeans are always in style and make a great combo with a brighter top–I have this pair and absolutely adore them.
+Dark jeans with some structure are always in style and make a great combo with a brighter top.

 Shoes